eigerco/polka-storage/docs/src/pallets/market.md

 #### <a id="settle_deal_payments.example" href="#settle_deal_payments.example" class="header">Example</a>

-Using the `storagext-cli` settle deal payments for IDs 97, 1010, 1337 and 42069 using the following command[^settle_deal_payments]:
+Using the `storagext-cli` to settle deal payments for IDs 97, 1010, 1337 and 42069 using the following command[^settle_deal_payments]:

 ```bash
 storagext-cli --sr25519-key "//Alice" market settle-deal-payments 97 1010 1337 42069